Lewis H. Morgan: Supporting education

-For several years "his ethnical interests lay dormant", but not his scholarship and writing.
-In 1852 Morgan and eight other "Rochester intellectuals" instituted The Pundit Club, shortened later to just The club, a scientific and literary society before which the members read papers they had researched for the occasion.
-Morgan read papers to The Club every year for the rest of his life.
-He also joined the American Association for the Advancement of Science.

-Morgan and other leading men of Rochester decided to found a university, the University of Rochester.
+For several years "his ethnical interests lay dormant", but Morgan and other leading men of Rochester decided to found a university, the University of Rochester.
 It did not support the matriculation of women.
 The group resolved to found a college for women, the Barleywood Female University, which was advertised but apparently never started.
 In the same year of its foundation, 1852, the donor of the land on which it was to be located gave it to the University of Rochester instead.
 Morgan was gravely disappointed.
 He believed that equality of the sexes is a mark of advanced civilization.
 For the present, he lacked the wealth and connections to prevent the collapse of Barleywood.
 Later he would serve as a founding trustee of the board of Wells College in Aurora.
 In addition, he and Mary would leave their estate to the University of Rochester for the foundation of a women's college.